Class Descriptions

 Hot Yoga classes influenced by traditional styles of Yoga (Vinyasa, Hatha, Ashtanga & Forrest)

-that are jam-packed with fresh CULTURE and FUNK.
+that are jam-packed with fresh CULTURE and FUNK

 Vinyasa classes maintain awareness and focus on the breath while moving through a vigorous series of postures.
 Each class is unique but all follow a progression through a warm-up, variations of Sun Salutation sequences, stretches, and a final relaxation.
 Vinyasa classes are heated and available to all levels.
 Every class offers an opportunity for personal expression (beginner & advanced) and movement patterns within the sequence.